WeblateOrg/weblate/docs/admin/addons.rst

 Component discovery
 -------------------

-This addon automatically adds or removes components to the project based on file changes in the version control system.
+Automatically adds or removes project components based on file changes in the version control system.

-It is similar to the :djadmin:`import_project` management command, but the major difference is that it is triggered on every VCS update.
-This way you can easily track multiple translation components within one VCS.
+It is triggered on every VCS update, and otherwise similar to the :djadmin:`import_project` management command.
+This way you can track multiple translation components within one VCS.

-To use component discovery, you first need to create one component which will act as master and others will use :ref:`internal-urls` to it as a VCS configuration.
-You should choose the one which is less likely to disappear in the future here.
+Create one master component least likely to disappear in the future, and others will employ :ref:`internal-urls` to it as a VCS configuration, and configure it to find all compoents in it.

-Once you have one component from the target VCS, you can configure the discovery addon to find all translation components in the VCS.
-The matching is done using regular expression so it can be quite powerful, but it can be complex to configure.
-You can use examples in the addon help for some common use cases.
+The matching is done using regular expressions, where power is a tradeoff for complexity in configuration.
+Some examples for common use cases can be found in the addon help sectoin.

-Once you hit save, you will be presented with a preview of matched components, so you can check whether the configuration actually matches your needs:
+Once you hit :guilabel:`Save`, a preview of matching components will be presented, from where you can check whether the configuration actually matches your needs:

 .. image:: /images/addon-discovery.png